Weibersbrunn: Rohrbrunn

 This settlement, located at an elevation of around 465 m, is today made up of the service buildings on both sides of the motorway, a former Forstamt and the Jagdschloss Luitpoldhöhe.

 In 1686, Melchior Urzuber, a hunter for the Archbishop of Mainz opened an inn here.
 It later became a posting house of the Kaiserliche Reichspost (Imperial Mail).
 The last member of the Urzuber family left in 1790, and their successor replaced the wooden structure with a stone building.
 In 1820, the Postdirektion Frankfurt of the Thurn-und-Taxis Post dissolved the station, but it remained an inn.
 From 1920, it was run by a new tenant under the name Wirtshaus im Spessart, probably inspired by Wilhelm Hauff's story (which also was the basis of a 1958 film.
 The inn was demolished during the construction of the Autobahn in 1959.
 It remains unclear, though, whether Hauff himself was modelling the inn in his story on the Rohrbrunn place or on a similar location in Hessenthal.

 Also at Rohrbrunn is the Jagdschloss Luitpoldhöhe which was built in 1889 and served as Prince Regent Luitpold's hunting lodge.
 He visited Weibersbrunn when hunting boars and deer between 1887 and 1911.
 From 1920-96, the castle was used as living quarters for the forest service.
 Today, it is private property.

 Echterspfahl

 This is named after a wooden stake with three metal rings.
 Historically, the woodland possessions of the Counts of Rieneck, the Prince-Bishops of Würzburg and the Echter family (of Mespelbrunn Castle) met in this area.

 In case of border disputes, representatives of the feudal lords reportedly came here, each tying their respective horses to one of the metal rings.
 Today, there is an inn here (in operation since 1934), in a building that previously served as a forester's lodge.

 Demographics

-Within community limits in 1970, 1,817 inhabitants were counted, in 1987 1,934, in 2000 2,146 and in 2006 2,109.
+Within municipality limits in 1970, 1,817 inhabitants were counted, in 1987 1,934, in 2000 2,146 and in 2006 2,109.

 The figures given for Weibersbrunn's population in the 19th century are 721 in 1826, 960 in 1852 and 817 in 1859 (Klauprecht 1826, Virchow 1968, Hecht/Reder 2002).